Kilmarnock Office: 01563 572565 Stewarton Office: 01560 485366 Galston Office: 01563 624025 Darvel Office: 01560 429239

 Obituary Notices

 We can arrange for obituary notices to appear in the local and national newspapers and will offer to write this with you during the first appointment.
-We will also display window notices at our branches and can put notices in other local shops for you.
-Funeral notices can also be shared to social media from the ‘Funeral Notices’ page our website.
+We will also display window notices at our branches and can put notices in other local shops or community notice boards for you.
+Funeral notices can also be shared to social media from the ‘Funeral Notices’ page our website and from our FaceBook page.

 Click here to see our current funeral notices